edgelesssys/constellation/docs/docs/architecture/attestation.md

 </tabItem>
 <tabItem value="gcp" label="GCP">

+On GCP, AMD SEV-ES is used to provide runtime encryption to the VMs.
+The hypervisor-based vTPM is used to establish trust in the VM via [runtime measurements](#runtime-measurements).
 There is no additional configuration available for GCP.

 </tabItem>
 <tabItem value="aws" label="AWS">

 On AWS, AMD SEV-SNP is used to provide runtime encryption to the VMs.
-An SEV-SNP attestation report is used to establish trust in the VM and it's vTPM.
+An SEV-SNP attestation report is used to establish trust in the VM.
 You may customize certain parameters for verification of the attestation statement using the Constellation config file.

 * TCB versions